ppy/osu-wiki/news/2017/2017-12-13-qat-gazette-december-2017.md

 In sadder news however, this month marks the end of an era for the osu!taiko community and the QAT, as one of our longest-serving and highest-contributing stalwarts, ::OnosakiHito::{ user=290128 }, **has retired from the team after a more than four-year tenure.** His tireless work encompassing the BAT, GMT, QAT and Spotlights team among other roles, coupled with his his passion and no-nonsense approach, has helped shape the community in a massive way.
 His contributions to osu! have been truly enormous, and his loss will be felt by all of us who remain.

-::Nardoxyribonucleic::{ user=876419 } and [Raiden](https://osu.ppy.sh/users/2239480) will continue supervising the  osu!taiko Beatmap Nominators, whilst ::Mao::{ user=2204515 } will be stepping into OnosakiHito's former role as Beatmap Spotlights organizer alongside ::Kurokami::{ user=260933 }.
+::Nardoxyribonucleic::{ user=876419 } and ::Raiden::{ user=2239480 } will continue supervising the  osu!taiko Beatmap Nominators, whilst ::Mao::{ user=2204515 } will be stepping into OnosakiHito's former role as Beatmap Spotlights organizer alongside ::Kurokami::{ user=260933 }.

 ## Summary